What Are the Benefits of Liposuction?

 Are you a candidate for liposuction?
 Call Dr. Agullo at (915) 590-7900 to set up a consultation.

 - Discuss your wishes and expectations for your results

 - Evaluate your contours to determine where fat can be removed

 - Take measurements and photos

 - Explain how to prepare for your liposuction

 - Removes fat from stubborn areas

-- Commonly used for the abdomen, flanks (love handles), arms, back, lateral chest (side boob), thighs, saddlebags, mons, and neck
+- Commonly used for the abdomen, flanks (love handles), arms, back, lateral chest (side boob), thighs, saddlebags, mons area, and neck

 - Removes fat from unwanted areas and transfers it to other areas for contouring

-- Removed fat can be added to the buttocks (Brazilian Butt Lift, or BBL), biceps, pectoral muscles (for men), calves, biceps, and triceps
+- Removed fat can be added to the buttocks, known as the Brazilian Butt Lift (BBL), biceps, pectoral muscles (for men), calves, biceps, and triceps

 - Often used to even out asymmetries from one side of the body to the other

 - Removes fat from unwanted places

 - Defines muscles including obliques, rectus abdominis (six-pack), biceps, chest (for men), and calves

 - Creates a muscular abdomen by etching the six-pack and obliques